Historical Perspectives On Contemporary Issues

 This series of discussions by scholars in the humanities and social sciences explores a variety of issues related to science, race, and racism.

-Listen to perspectives on the history of race science and scientific racism around the world; the intersection of race with issues of class, gender, and scientific investigation; and the ways in which the pseudoscience on race continues on in the current era.
+Listen to perspectives on the history of racial science around the world; the intersection of race with issues of class, gender, and scientific investigation; and the ways in which the pseudoscience on race continues on in the current era.

 After listening, be sure to explore the "Resources" section with further reading and information for researchers.